ALL PHOTOS COURTESY OF New York Historical Society. Left: Williamsburg Bridge near completion 1903. Right: Williamsburg waterfront 1895.

 MORE FACTOIDS FOR YOUR READING PLEASURE:

 Williamsburg is a neighborhood of 200,000 inhabitants.
-A mecca for young creatives for over a decade.
+A mecca for young creatives for over two decades.
 Interestingly, the hip Williamsburg scene plays out against a backdrop of old industrial buildings and a long-standing residential community of Hasidim.
 Williamsburg used to be populated primarily by artists and immigrants.
-It is now mostly gentrified with spillover from Manhattan, however it is an influential hub for fashion, music, art, food and of course hipster culture.
+It is now mostly gentrified with spillover from Manhattan, however it is an influential hub for fashion, music, art, food and nightlife.

 Geographically: Greenpoint, Brooklyn is to the north, Bedford–Stuyvesant to the south, Bushwick and Ridgewood, Queens to the east and the East River to the west.